maybebyte/anthesis/nixos.md

 ### Consistency

-Once you become acquainted with managing your system declaratively, it turns out that it's more consistent and reproducible.
-It feels like every program's configuration files use a different syntax, and NixOS offers the opportunity to configure everything with one language:
+Managing a system declaratively is more consistent and reproducible.
+It feels like every program's configuration files use a different syntax, and NixOS offers the opportunity to configure everything with one
-Nix.
+language: Nix.
 When I realized this meant I could configure fonts without XML, I was sold.
 It's the difference between this:

     <?xml version='1.0'?>
     <!DOCTYPE fontconfig SYSTEM 'fonts.dtd'>